RadmirKZN/Python_in_One_Day/README.md

 # Python_in_One_Day
 Examples and project from book
+"Python in one day" Jamie Chan